awslabs/aws-academy-educator-toolkit/demos/cloudformation/README.md

 If you want to keep going, you can try...

-- Use the help scripts to wait for the EC2 instance to finish startup
+- Use the helper scripts to wait for the EC2 instance to finish startup
   - <https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-helper-scripts-reference.html>
 - Create public and private subnets across 2 or more availability zones
-- Split the template in a Master, Network and Application templates.
+- Split the template into a Base, Network and Application templates.
   - <https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/best-practices.html#nested>
 - Use exports to reference values across stacks
 - Create an application load balancer, target group, autoscaling group and launch config to run multiple web servers